sergiofontes/lean-bem/README.md

 **Lean BEM** is a cleaner and aesthetically improved modification of the [BEM](https://en.bem.info) method *for CSS*.

-It ditches repetition of class (thus bloated HTML), and all of the double-underscores.
+It ditches repetition of classes (thus bloated HTML), and all of the double-underscores.
 Instead, it uses a single `_` for breaking blocks from elements; and modifiers as standalone classes, prepended with `-`.
 On top of that, it brings back a little bit of cascade.

 So, in place of this:
 ```html